Open For Business

 Mayor Warren has worked with local Mayors to stop the raiding of funds by the state with the elimination of RDA and Courtroom Closures.
 She is also a member of the U.S. Conference of Mayors (USCM).
 She is a member of the Educational Task Force of the (USCM) recognizing the need to improve the educational level for all students and preparing them for the future jobs brought to Fontana.

 In 2012, Fontana began construction of three interchanges to accommodate the over 200,000 residents and the growth of the goods movement throughout the Inland Empire.
+These interchanges that represent more than $150 million in investment will open in 2014 and create many opportunities for the City.

 From 1991 to the present, she has been employed by the City of Upland.
 She currently works as Deputy Director of Public Works.
 As the Deputy in charge of infrastructure maintenance, she handles landscaping, streets, parks, storm drains, trees, sidewalks, fleet, and facilities.
 She joined the City of Upland as a consultant for the Neighborhood Restoration Program and later became a City employee in Fire, Building, Police, Code Enforcement, and Integrated Waste Management Departments.